4. CLASSICISM

 The modern symphony orchestra was born, including fuller sounding strings, flutes, clarinets, oboes and bassoons.

-Chamber music is written for a small group of instruments and it was also important in this era.
-The main ensemble for chamber music was the string quartet, made up of 2 violins, 1 viola and 1 cello.
+Chamber music is written for a small group of instruments and its main ensemble was the string quartet, made up of 2 violins, 1 viola and 1 cello.

-Bartolomeo Cristofori designed an early version of the piano called fortepiano or pianoforte around 1760.
+Bartolomeo Cristofori around 1760 designed the pianoforte or fortepiano, an early version of the piano capable of playing both soft (piano) and loud (forte) dynamics.
 It was the instrument for which Haydn, Mozart and the early Beethoven wrote their piano music.

 Sonata form